SteleA/mean-boiler/README.md

 #### Build for production
 `gulp build` Dist directory will contain the production ready code.
+`gulp serve:dist` To run a server at localhost:3000 with the production code.
 #### Run tests
 `npm test`
 ## Contributing